rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 - implement functionality to choose frame size: from 3х3 to 8х8
 - implement animations for sliding/movement of tiles
-- on sucessful game solution, display message: «Hurray!
+- on a successful game solution, display the message: «Hurray!
 You have solved the puzzle in #:## and N moves»
 - the top 10 results are saved in the high score table and can be viewed in any way (for example, by pressing a button)

 ## Repository requirements